lsc4719/MyViewOfComputationalGraphs/README.md

 #### background

-We could always minimize output variable w.r.t. some input variables of a computation graph,
+We could always minimize output variable w.r.t. some input variables of a computation graph data structure
 by using reverse-mode autodiff and gradient-descent algorithm.

 #### bolts and nuts